PrakharChaturvedi/Obsidian/SIH - Schedule.md

 	- 10:00 pm - Coffee, Ice Tea dispenser starts.
 	- **END of DAY 1 SIH**
 - **Tuesday, September 10th 2024**
-	- 10:30 am - Hackathon Ends with PPT submission to a
+	- 10:30 am - Hackathon Ends with PPT and code submission (GitHub with photos).
+	- 10:30 to 1:30 - Break for Participants